velagapudisirisha/marketfeed/README.md

 # marketfeed

-Prerequsites:
+Prerequisites:
 Python to be installed
 Dependencies:
 None
 Testing:
-You can test the script by following the steps above and observing its behavior when monitoring a sample log file.
+You can test the script by following the steps below and observing its behavior when monitoring a sample log file.
 Additionally, you can create different log files with various entries to test different scenarios and see how the script analyzes and reports on the log data.

 1. Create a EC2 instance
 2. Install Python